What is Hormonal Imbalance and What Are The Symptoms?

 Many women experience increased sugar cravings during perimenopause and menopause, often due to declining oestrogen levels, which can affect insulin sensitivity and blood sugar control.
 These cravings can make it difficult to maintain a healthy weight, especially if you find yourself reaching for sugary snacks more often.

-What you can do: Balancing your meals with protein, healthy fats, and fibre can help regulate your blood sugar and reduce cravings.
-My midlife health and weight loss programme is specifically designed to address hormonal triggers for cravings, providing you with a personalised meal plan to support balanced blood sugar.
+My hormone health and weight loss programme is specifically designed to address hormonal triggers for cravings, providing you with a personalised meal plan to support balanced blood sugar.

-How Hormonal Imbalance Affects Weight
+How Hormonal Imbalance Affects Your Weight

 Hormones like oestrogen, insulin, cortisol, and thyroid hormones play a huge role in your metabolism, appetite, and where your body stores fat.
 As these hormones fluctuate during perimenopause and menopause, many women find that they gain weight, particularly around the abdomen.